$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: The exceptional cases

 Solving an exact cover problem can be done by standard algorithms like Knuth's Algorithm X. After finding a solution, it remains to check that the cut quiver defines a finite dimensional algebra.
 Let us note two simplifications of the above approach, that essentially underlies \Cref{Pro: All cycles cut and locally finite suffices}.

 \begin{Rem} Computing the potential $\omega$ or its support is a nontrivial task since it requires a computation of bases for $\Hom_{\Bbbk G}(S_i , S_j \otimes V)$ and compositions of the basis vectors.
 This can be done in GAP, but is computationally more expensive than computing inner products of characters.
 Furthermore, computing the algebra defined by the cut quiver and computing its dimension can be done in GAP (using QPA) but again is computationally expensive.
-However, it is conjectured in \cite[Question 5.9]{HIO} that the quivers of $(d-1)$-hereditary algebras are acyclic, so we restrict our attention to cuts such that the resulting quiver is acyclic.
+However, it was asked in \cite[Question 5.9]{HIO} when the quivers of $(d-1)$-hereditary algebras are acyclic.
+This is not always the case, see \cite{TomonagaSilting}, but we expect it to hold in the case of $(d-1)$-hereditary algebras arising from skew-group algebras.
+Thus, we restrict our attention to cuts such that the resulting quiver is acyclic.
 This simplifies both problems above.
 Instead of computing $S = \supp(\omega)$, simply take $S = \{ c \mid c \text{ is a cycle of length } d \} \supseteq \supp(\omega)$, which can be done purely combinatorially by standard graph algorithms.
 Finding an exact cover for this set as before then assures us that $\omega$ will be homogeneous of degree $1$.
 If $d=3$ and $Q_G$ has no loops or $2$-cycles, then the cut quiver is acyclic and hence generates a finite dimensional algebra.
 We note that the existence of loops or $2$-cycles is a phenomenon of ``small'' groups and that they do not exist ``generically''.
 For higher values of $d$, the resulting cut quiver could contain cycles of a length strictly smaller than $d$, but again finding cycles is a standard task for existing graph algorithms. \end{Rem}